Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 Without any other options, this command retrieve the numbers for the current day and grouped by hour.

 If you want to have the numbers on a particular month, use the option `--month YYYYMM`.
-For example, this will retrive the numbers for March 2018
+For example, this will retrieve the numbers for March 2018

 ```bash